UK's Johnson faces criticism over Scotland trip in lockdown

 LONDON (AP) — British Prime Minister Boris Johnson faced accusations Thursday that he is not abiding by the country's lockdown rules as he visited Scotland to laud the rapid rollout of coronavirus vaccines across the United Kingdom.

-The U.K. has endured Europe's deadliest coronavirus outbreak with more than 102,000 virus-linked deaths but it has been among the world's leaders in rolling out a virus vaccination program.
+The U.K. has endured Europe's deadliest coronavirus outbreak, and the nation reported 1,239 more virus-linked deaths Thursday to bring its tally in the pandemic to over 103,000.
+However, the country has been among the world's leaders in rolling out a virus vaccination program.

-During his trip, Johnson visited a laboratory at the Queen Elizabeth University Hospital in Glasgow, where coronavirus tests are processed, and met troops from the British Army who were setting up a vaccination center in the city, bumping elbows to greet some of the soldiers.
+During his trip, Johnson visited a laboratory at the Queen Elizabeth University Hospital in Glasgow, where coronavirus tests are processed, and met British army troops who were setting up a vaccination center in the city, bumping elbows to greet some of the soldiers.

 Johnson is arguing that Scotland benefits directly from his government’s approach to getting vaccine shots out quickly.